 Since 2006, Dick has served on the Jefferson County Board of Supervisors, holding multiple committee roles, including 18 years on the Human Services Committee (six years as Chair) and 16 years on the Finance Committee (14 years as Chair).

-Carol has dedicated 35 years to the health and wellness of our region as a Registered Nurse, and for over 15 years she has been the Director/Health Officer of the Watertown Department of Public Health.
+Carol has dedicated more than 40 years to advancing the health and well-being of our region as a Registered Nurse.
+For over 25 of those years, she has served as the Director and Health Officer of the Watertown Department of Public Health, providing steady leadership and a deep commitment to Public Health.

 Dan is deeply connected to the community and is passionate about supporting a healthy environment and creating sustainable growth.
 His professional career focuses on business development, technical sales and product management for industrial automation components.
 Dan founded and led Xsell Products, Inc. (2000–2022), an independent industrial power transmission and automation sales agency, and currently operates Deerfield Properties, a Watertown-based commercial and residential property improvement firm, which he founded in 2016.